chw18019/chw18019.github.io/_posts/2019-04-26-online_news_web_scraping.md

 {: .notice--primary}

 ## Introduction
-Web scraping is not a new technique, and the first **crawler-based web search engine** can be found in 1993.
 The history of the web scraping data dates back nearly to the time when the Internet was born.
+It is not a new technique, and the first **crawler-based web search engine** can be found in 1993.
 Nowadays, Python is one of the popular languages for web scraping.
 [This article](https://www.scrapehero.com/python-web-scraping-frameworks/) lists popular Python web scraping framworks and libraries.
 [Scrapy](https://scrapy.org/) is not the only one you can use, but I found it simple and fast to do the job.

 ## Fundamental of Web Scraping
 When you click on a link, your computer will send a request to the server for the contents of a webpage.
 This information is usually returned in `HTML` format.
 Web scraper performs the same process.
 Then, it can be used to extract and store the wanted data from webpages.